Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Get-AzTrafficManagerProfile.md

 ### ResourceGroupParameterSet
 ```
-Get-AzureRmTrafficManagerProfile [[-ResourceGroupName] <String>] [-DefaultProfile <IAzureContextContainer>]
+Get-AzTrafficManagerProfile [[-ResourceGroupName] <String>] [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ### AccountNameParameterSet
 ```
-Get-AzureRmTrafficManagerProfile [-ResourceGroupName] <String> [-Name] <String>
+Get-AzTrafficManagerProfile [-ResourceGroupName] <String> [-Name] <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmTrafficManagerProfile** cmdlet gets an Azure Traffic Manager profile, and returns an object that represents that profile.
+The **Get-AzTrafficManagerProfile** cmdlet gets an Azure Traffic Manager profile, and returns an object that represents that profile.
 Specify a profile by its name and resource group name.

-You can modify this object locally, and then apply changes to the profile by using the Set-AzureRmTrafficManagerProfile cmdlet.
+You can modify this object locally, and then apply changes to the profile by using the Set-AzTrafficManagerProfile cmdlet.

 ## EXAMPLES

 ### Example 1: Get a profile
 ```
-PS C:\>Get-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
+PS C:\>Get-AzTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
 ```

 This command gets the profile named ContosoProfile in ResourceGroup11.